 Electronic Music Portfolio Requirements

 All Electronic Music applicants must upload a portfolio containing samples of their creative work.
 Applicants to the program should provide documentation of their electronic music making in the form of high quality sound and video recordings.
 Sound recordings can be submitted as WAV files or links to online work (e.g. Soundcloud).
 Video recordings can be submitted as high quality MP4 or MOV files or as links to online work (e.g. Youtube, Vimeo).
 If the applicant is submitting multichannel/spatial audio work multichannel WAV files can be accepted.
-The music application is due December 1; the portfolio must be received by January 4.
+The music application and portfolio are due December 1.

 In Acceptd, please provide a document with links to components of your portfolio.
 The document can be .doc or .pdf, but will need to include usable links following these instructions: